Kate Tyndall

 Kate Tyndall (born 12 November 1983) is an Australian rules footballer who played for the Western Bulldogs in the AFL Women's competition.

+Career

 Tyndal was drafted by the Western Bulldogs with their 15th selection and 117th overall in the 2016 AFL Women's draft.
 She made her debut in the thirty-two point win against at VU Whitten Oval in the opening round of the 2017 season.
 She played every match in her debut season to finish with seven games.
 She was delisted at the conclusion of the 2017 season.

+Personal life

 Tyndall lives in Abbotsford, Victoria with her partner, fellow AFLW player Aasta O'Connor.